ContributorCovenant/community_covenant/version/1/0/code_of_conduct.md

 The admin team will respond to any complaint as promptly as possible we can.
 If you do not get a timely response (for example, if no admins are currently online) then please put your personal safety and well-being first, and consider logging out and/or contacting the admins by email at [EMAIL ADDRESS HERE].

 This code of conduct applies to our community's spaces, but if you are being harassed by a member of our community outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by our members, especially the administrators, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The abuse team reserves the right to exclude people from the community based on their past behavior, including behavior outside of our spaces and behavior towards people who are not in this slack.
+The abuse team reserves the right to exclude people from the community based on their past behavior, including behavior outside of our spaces and behavior towards people who are not in this community.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.